ReneDCDSL/DL_Final_Project/README.md

 python3 p1/train_test.py
 ```

+A pdf report summarizing the steps realized is also in the `p1` directory.

 Dependencies:
 - `torch`
 - (optional) `matplotlib` and `pandas` if you wish to reproduce the plots (cf. `p1/plots.ipynb`)